French | 中文 | Deutsch | Nederlandse | Portuguesa | English

 The Anonymous Data you provide allows us to perform analysis and generate the appropriate statistics relevant to you.
 We use the Anonymous Data to better understand our users as well as to improve the content and functionality of the Apps.
 For example, collecting the waveforms related to the heart signal allows us to perform research and development, improve the Apps, and develop new features or services.
 If we do collect information regarding your GPS location with your permission, we will not share such information without your express consent.

-We may conduct research on our end user's demographics, interests, and behavior based on the Anonymous Data.
-This research may be compiled and analyzed on an aggregated basis.
+We may conduct research on our end user's demographics, interests, and behaviour based on the Anonymous Data.
+This research may be compiled and analysed on an aggregated basis.
 MI may share with its affiliates, agents, and business partners this “aggregated” data compiled from the information that it collects from users.
 These aggregate data do not identify you personally.
 We may also disclose aggregated data in order to describe our services to current and prospective business partners, and to other third parties for other lawful purposes.

 If you contact us by email, we may use the email address you provide to answer your question or resolve your problem.
 MI also may use that email address to tell you about new features, solicit your feedback, or just keep you up-to-date with MI and our products.
 You can always opt out of email marketing by clicking on the “Unsubscribe” link appended to the end of a promotional email from us.

 MI deems Personal Data confidential and does not disclose such information without the express informed consent of the user.
-User consent shall be secured through an express action by the user such as clicking a check-box, providing an electronic signature, or other substantially similar method, after clear and conspicuous disclosure immediately above such check-box or electronic signature indicating that the user is agreeing to the disclosure of his or her information by MI.
+User consent shall be secured through an express action by the user such as clicking a check-box, providing an electronic signature, or another substantially similar method, after clear and conspicuous disclosure immediately above such check-box or electronic signature indicating that the user is agreeing to the disclosure of his or her information by MI.
 A pre-checked box will not be considered evidence of consent.
-MI will not release Personal Data to any person or organization not specifically authorized by the individual user, unless such disclosure is required pursuant to a lawful request from a federal, state, local, or foreign law and civil enforcement agencies.
+MI will not release Personal Data to any person or organisation not specifically authorised by the individual user, unless such disclosure is required pursuant to a lawful request from a federal, state, local, or foreign law and civil enforcement agencies.
 If MI discloses Personal Data pursuant to such a request, it shall notify users.
 We will not rent or sell Personal Data to anyone.

 European Union Users